AlexFilipin/ConditionalAccess/README.md

 # DISCLAIMER

-This repository is using the BETA Endpoints and Cmdlets of the Microsoft Graph API.
-This is not recommended for production environments.
+> This repository is using the BETA Endpoints and Cmdlets of the Microsoft Graph API.
+This means that the functionality and the behavior of the scripts can change at any time.
+The scripts are provided as-is and are not supported by Microsoft.
+Use them at your own risk.

 # Big Thanks to Alex Filipin for the initial work on this repository.